kurrynacho/EMS-Project-Fall-2024/README.md

 #### Features

 1. **SAS to Parquet Conversion (`sas_to_parquet`)**:
-   - Reads large SAS files in chunks and converts them to Parquet files for efficient storage and processing.
+   - Reads large SAS files in chunks and converts them to Parquet files for efficient storage and processing (essential for dataset of this size).
    - Creates a designated folder to store Parquet files if it doesn't already exist.

 2. **Parquet File Loading (`parquet_to_df`)**:
-   - Combines Parquet files into a Dask DataFrame for scalable data analysis.
+   - Combines Parquet files from a folder into a single Dask DataFrame.

 3. **Filtered DataFrame Creation (`filtered_df`)**:
    - Returns a filtered DataFrame with only the specified columns.